scutee418/Chalearn2021code/README.md

 ### For Slowonly
 #### **Step 1: Installation for mmaction**
-- cd to root path of our mmaction and perform the installation following the instruction on the [github](https://github.com/open-mmlab/mmaction/blob/master/INSTALL.md)
+- cd to root path of our mmaction and perform the installation following the instruction on the [mmaction](https://github.com/open-mmlab/mmaction/blob/master/INSTALL.md)
 - It is crucial to config the third_party (i.e. decord and dense_flow)
 - Note that we make some change in loading the data (i.e. detect the bounding box)
 #### **Step 2: Get the processed data for slowonly**
+- Note that the data is almost 20G!
+We use the dense_flow[mmaction](https://github.com/open-mmlab/mmaction/blob/master/DATASET.md) to extract frames and optical flow from both RGB data and depth data
-- Google Drive of preprocessed optical flow : [link](待填)
+- Google Drive of preprocessed optical flow : [Not yet](待填)
-- Google Drive of preprocessed divided frames of test videos: [link](待填)
+- Google Drive of preprocessed divided frames of test videos: [link](https://drive.google.com/file/d/1Eq9sZxn61YRK76jfqkmMrXcsFPuAaI5j/view?usp=sharing)
 - Then put the two folder into path "data/AUTSL/test" so the data is organized as :
 ```
 mmaction